-Camilla completed her 200 hour Teacher Training at East London School of Yoga with Stewart Gilchrist and 30 hour Restorative Yoga Teacher Training with Nahid de Belgeonne and Ling Mann at Good Vibes.
+Camilla completed her Yoga Teacher Training at East London School of Yoga with Stewart Gilchrist and further Restorative Yoga Teacher Training with Nahid de Belgeonne and Ling Mann at Good Vibes.

 She has been practicing Yoga for over 5 years and gives special thanks to her ongoing teacher Aram Raffy.

 Camilla is an eternal student of Yoga and facilitator of self-learning.
-Her teaching aims to demystify yoga and simply pass on a practical method that absolutely works!
+She aims to demystify Yogic philosophy and simply pass on a practical method that works.

 She encourages students to take ownership of their practice and approach their learning with child-like curiosity, playfulness and compassion.
-Be explorative and you may literally and figuratively shift your world view and re-evaluate your perceived limitations.
+Her exploratory classes will literally and figuratively shift your world view and re-evaluate your perceived limitations.

 Camilla’s classes are a moving meditation which synchronise rhythmic breath and intuitive movement.
-Rooted in Patanjali’s eight limbs, the practice is a focused uninterrupted flow which utilises the body and breath to access the mind.
-Her teaching is dynamic and challenging whilst emphasising that compassion and protection is essential to Yoga.
+The practice is a focused uninterrupted flow which utilises the body and breath to access the mind.
+Her teaching is dynamic and challenging whilst emphasising that compassion and protection are essential to Yoga.
 She encourages students to practice with intention and weave softness and acceptance into the flow.
 Her light-hearted, supportive approach will leave you reinvigorated, uplifted, composed and restored.

 ‘Don’t try to get out of the world, get into it’ - Bhagavan Das